SolidGorbash/TwitterWidgets/README.md

 In the other folders you'll find all the assets and scripts for each twitter widget.
 Same as before insert your keys in the define.php file.

+You can easily embed all these three widgets in your own website, modify the style and position.

 ==============

+You can see the widgets working here http://jamesmagnavacca.altervista.org/twitterwidget/index.html.